Q: Can we use the logos of companies for the cover of our book?

 An image that is no longer protected by copyright law, that image is said to be in the “public domain.”
 (Some people incorrectly think the term refers to a photograph that’s widely distributed–the term actually has nothing to do with that, and widely distributed images are not automatically in the public domain.)
-Images that were created before 1923, or images that are works of the Federal Government, are in the public domain, and can be altered without seeking special permission.
+As of January 2023, images that were created in 1927 or before, or images that are works of the Federal Government, are in the public domain, and can be altered without seeking special permission.

 Q: Can we use old video games as a yearbook theme if we don’t use any original images from the game and use original designs to evoke the games?

 Probably yes, though it would depend on the specific details.
 The important thing is to make sure that the new artwork evokes the original games, but at the same time, is easy to identify as different.
 For example, if you do a layout inspired by Pac-Man, but you give Pac-Man arms and a hat and you color him green, it effectively reminds you of the game character and but also is easy to see as something other than the original video game character.

 Q: Can we print an ad from an advertiser that ran originally in another yearbook?

 It depends on who designed the ad.
 If the ad was designed by the staff of the other yearbook, you need a license from that yearbook to run the ad they designed.
 You can, however, design a new original advertisement with a similar look.

 Q: Can we use unpublished pictures left over from last year?
 Can we reprint pictures from prior yearbooks?